 DVM or equivalent

-Review of applications will continue until a suitable candidate is identified.
-Candidates should submit a curriculum vitae and a cover letter describing their qualifications, research interests, clinical interests, teaching experience, and leadership experience.
+Review of applications will begin January 15, 2024, and the search will be continued until a suitable candidate is identified.
+Start date is negotiable, but should be no later than August 30, 2024.
+Candidates should submit a curriculum vitae and a cover letter describing their qualifications, clinical experience and interests (including experience in nephrology and urology), scholarly interests, and teaching experience.
 Please address your strengths/experiences in diversity and inclusion as it relates to teaching, research, and/or service in your cover letter.
-The names, addresses, phone numbers, and e-mail addresses of five references should be provided.
-Applicants should submit materials through the Interfolio link (http://apply.interfolio.com/102505).
+The names, addresses, phone numbers, and e-mail addresses of three references should be provided.
+Applicants should submit materials through Interfolio (https://apply.interfolio.com/137447).
 For questions about the application process please contact Dr. Leslie Sharkey at Leslie.Sharkey@tufts.edu.
-Start date is negotiable.